ansonScroggins/Ephemeroi/THEORY.md

 ## ⭐ 6.
 The Prism Architecture is the macro-scale version

-The second half of your message — the Prism Architecture — is the distributed, multi-agent extension of PHASELOCK‑SAT.
+The second half  — the Prism Architecture — is the distributed, multi-agent extension of PHASELOCK‑SAT.

 Where PHASELOCK‑SAT is a single solver with: